Program Support Specialist

 Ability to create reports for management using data gathered from various sources.

-Proficiency in Banner, OnBase and UA Online, or other platforms.
+Proficiency in Banner, OnBase and UA Online.

-Knowledge of UAA policies and procedures
+Preferred: • Knowledge of division programs • Knowledge of UAA policies and procedures

 Three years experience in administrative support role.